cameron314/readerwriterqueue/README.md

 It only supports a two-thread use case (one consuming, and one producing).
 The threads can't switch roles, though you could use this queue completely from a single thread if you wish (but that would sort of defeat the purpose!).

+Note: If you need a general purpse multi-producer, multi-consumer lock free queue, I have [one of those too][mpmc].

 ## Features